 Restoring Christianity to Original Christianity

 Claims to first-century Christianity are everywhere.
-“Churches of Christ are part of a great religious movement launched on the North American Continent in the early 1800s, to restore the pure Christianity of the first century.
+For example, “Churches of Christ are part of a great religious movement launched on the North American Continent in the early 1800s to restore the pure Christianity of the first century.
 The pioneers of this movement made it their aim to go back to the Bible for their faith, worship, and practice.”[i]
 Like a lot of churches and groups of churches Churches of Christ claim their beliefs and practices are the genuine articles tracing back to the first century.
-This cry for restoration started in Reformation with its cry of “Sola Scriptura”, “By scripture alone.”
-The claim of modern churches to be a “first-century church” is based on, of course, their stated reliance on the bible as documentation for first-century faith and practice.
+This cry for restoration started in Reformation with its cry of “Sola Scriptura,” “By scripture alone.”
+The claim of modern churches to be a “first-century church” is based on their stated reliance on the bible as documentation for first-century faith and practice.
 Churches of Christ are just one example.
 I have run into it regularly throughout my travels.

 But, is it true that the goal of biblical translation is to restore the text to that of the first century?
 No, this goal has been labeled unachievable.
-I don’t know that that is true as God has mechanisms in place for the true word of God to be identified but it is a daunting task and not very likely to be universally accepted in the world of myriad denominations with numerous disagreements on the doctrines that make up modern Christianit not the least of which is the trinity with its non-biblical elements that are impossible to be found in scripture at all.
+I don’t know that that is true, as God has mechanisms in place for the accurate word of God to be identified.
+Still, it is a daunting task and not very likely to be universally accepted in the world of myriad denominations with numerous disagreements on the doctrines that make up modern Christianity not the least of which is the trinity with its non-biblical elements that are impossible to be found in scripture at all.

 The assumption by many is that there is little, if any, significant difference between fourth-century and first-century Christianity.
 So, to them, we have a smooth movement both of faith practices and text from the first century to the fourth.
 Is that a true assessment?
 When comparing a number of factors the answer is a surprising “no”: Jesus taught the disciples that he didn’t come at that time to be a government leader, yet Christianity took that form in the fourth century and forward.
 And again, Paul warned that some church leaders will teach twisted or distorted versions of the gospel.
 (See Paul Warned That There Are Other Gospels That are Distortions of the True Gospel for more)